-Indonesia pledges probe after Papuans protest treatment of students
+Indonesia president urges calm after violent protests in Papua cities

-JAKARTA (Reuters) - Indonesian authorities on Monday pledged a “complete and fair” investigation after violent protests in several cities in Papua in response to claims of racist abuse and physical mistreatment of students from the country’s easternmost region.
+JAKARTA (Reuters) - Indonesian President Joko Widodo on Monday sought to ease tension after violent protests in several cities in Papua in response to claims of racist abuse and physical mistreatment of students from the country’s easternmost region.

+His chief security minister, Wiranto, also pledged a “complete and fair” investigation into incidents in East Java that triggered the protests and in Papua, saying the situation in Papua had been contained.

 A separatist movement has simmered for decades in Papua, where there have been frequent complaints of rights abuses by Indonesian security forces.